omahs/rollups-node/README.md

 ### Cloning submodules

-Before building and running any of the inner projects, you should download the submodules with:
+Before building and running any of the inner projects, all git submodules must be updated as follows:

 ```shell
 git submodule update --init --recursive